This article aims to help you apply more useful and worthwhile methods based on strategies that I use.

 The next step is to add your articles to your magazines.
 Click the pencil icon at the top to flip.

-You'll get a pop-up titled "Add your voice to a magazine” and it has a field saying “Write a comment or add a website to your magazine."
+You'll get a pop-up titled "Add your voice to a magazine," and it has a field saying, "Write a comment or add a website to your magazine."

-Click “Post” and you're done.
+Click “Post” at the lower right and you're done.

-Organizing Your Flips
+How to Organize Your Flips

-You can drag flips around within magazines to display in different orders.
-You can also select one of the images from any flip to be the main image of that specific magazine.
+- You can select one of the images from any flip to be the main image of that specific magazine.

-You can also drag magazines around to control the order of the display under your profile.
+- You can drag magazines around to control the order of the display under your profile.

-How A User Sees Things
+How a Flipper Follower Sees Things

 Many people use Flipboard to find news and information.